 New Horizons for a Transformative Educational model

-- Strengthening capacity to uproot violence and discrimination against children in school and community environments and adopting a child rights approach and inclusive teaching methods so to ensure children well-being.
+2) Strengthened capacity of Marist Schools to uproot violence and discrimination against children in school and community environments by adopting a child rights approach and inclusive teaching methods so to ensure children well-being.

 3) Increased capacity of school leaders and teachers to drive school improvement towards quality standards of education and sustainability.

 4) Reinforced the Education system at institutional level in terms of its capacity to advocate children rights.

 The Marist African Mission Commission Strategic plan for 2017-2022 and the Regional Vision and Principles for the African Continent aim at raise awareness and implement concrete proposals on Children’s rights and protection in the continent.
 New Horizons phase 1 had created an avenue for collaborating and networking among all school leaders, while this new phase aims to reach the goal of guarantying equal access to every child and making school a place where students are safe and respected, paying always special attention to individual needs of learners who are at risk of social exclusion and marginalization.

 Under the program, one pilot phase in Malawi has been implemented in 2018-2019: 5 schools in Malawi been involved in training activities delivered to 104 school staff (teachers, staff and directors).
 2 schools have initiated the income generating projects selected by the project team and the UPR for Malawi has been sent with the first active participation of one Malawian school.

 In the 6 countries where the project is operating, 3 main challenges have been identified:

 - Access to education marked by sharp disparities due to unequal distribution of resources, including public funding to socially excluded communities, low-income students and vulnerable children (orphans, refugees, children with disabilities) driving them into lower income generating activities.